gedeck/practical-statistics-for-data-scientists/README.md

 - The code repository for the first edition is at: <a href="https://github.com/andrewgbruce/statistics-for-data-scientists">https://github.com/andrewgbruce/statistics-for-data-scientists</a>

-# Setup R and Python environments
+# Setup of R and Python environments

-We recommend to use a conda environment to run the Python and R code.
+We recommend using a conda environment to run the Python and R code.

 ```
-conda create -n sfds
+conda create -n sfds #Creates the conda environment named sfds.
-conda activate sfds
+conda activate sfds #Activates the environment we created.
-conda env update -n sfds -f environment.yml
+conda env update -n sfds -f environment.yml #Updates the depencies of the environment using the information from the environment.yml file.
 ```